xswitch/odin_todi/README.md

 \\ FOR TOMORROW

-> Find icons that fit the theme
+> Find icons that fit the theme -- EDIT / DELETE ICONS -- DATE / TIME FOR CHOOSING day or time in new scope -- Something for the creation buttons

-> a new function for each type of page that gets called from the createPage function

 >>>>> WORKING ON
 > Need validation for creating new entries and projects.
 Use toast system to show an error or success.